versioneer-tech/provider-storage/minio/tests/README.md

 ### Unit Testing

-You can unit-test your Crossplane v2 composition locally with `crossplane render`, feeding it observed and required resources to validate the pipeline without touching a live cluster.
+You can unit-test your Crossplane v2 Composition locally with `crossplane render`, feeding it observed and required resources to validate the pipeline without touching a live cluster.
 The loop below renders actual outputs and compares them to golden files with `dyff`, which is easy to drop into CI to catch regressions early.

 ```sh
 for file in tests/00*-buckets.yaml; do